ioBroker/ioBroker.repositories/README.md

    **In README.md, there must be a link to the device or the manufacturer's website.
 Devices must have a photo.
 Services do not require a photo, but are still welcome.**
 5. Adapter must have a predefined license.
 6. Please remove www, widgets and docs directories (admin/tab_m.html, admin/custom_m.html) if not used.
-7. Adapter needs to have at least Adapter basic testing (installing, running) using Travis-CI and Appveyor.
+7. Adapter needs to have at least Adapter basic testing (installing, running) using Travis-CI (optionally and Appveyor).
 More information in Forum from apollon77 (Just take from other adapters the samples)
 8. Define one of the types in io-package.json.
 See details [here](#types)
 9. Define one of the connection types (if applied) in io-package.json.
 See details [here](#connection-types)
 10. All states must have according [valid roles](https://github.com/ioBroker/ioBroker/blob/master/doc/STATE_ROLES.md#state-roles) (and not just "state")